 Warming, digestive, soothing, and comforting, homemade masala chai is nothing like the coffee shop drink.
 It’s worth making your own Masala Chai from scratch, both for flavour and for its therapeutic benefit.
-This is my chai tea recipe.
+This is my favorite chai tea recipe.

 What is Masala Chai?

 Chai is tea.
 Masala is the mixed spices that are added to the tea.
 The spice mix varies depending on where you sample your chai from but can contain any of the following spices:

 - Anise seed

 - Green Cardamom

 - Fennel seed